andersberliner/smelling_sepsis/README.md

 Looking at the full 20 hours of the curve, it is clear that the time at which the absolute maximum first or absolute maxium second derivaties occur whould be a good estimate of the taus, the "trigger" times, for each of these samples.
 I show a couple examples of this in [Figure Ten](#fig10).

-#### <a name="fig10"></a> Figure Time - Finding the "Trigger Times"
+#### <a name="fig10"></a> Figure Ten - Finding the "Trigger Times"

 *Two examples of finding the "trigger" times for characteristic spots.
 The blue circles represent the raw data.
 The red, vertical lines show the time at which the absolute maximum first derivative occurred.
-The green, vertical lines show the time at which the absoluted maximum second derivative occurred.
+The green, vertical lines show the time at which the absolute maximum second derivative occurred.
 Numerical derivatives were calculated using a fourth order centralized pade scheme with third order boundaries.
 These were then smoothed with a gaussian kernel with sigma=2.*

 ![Figure Ten - Finding "Trigger" Times](img/trigger.png)